-from The Open University
+The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- assess the specific problems concerning the health of a community;
+- assess the specific problems concerning the health of a community

 - describe how medical knowledge was a resource for, and was shaped by, broader cultural perceptions of the body.